To the Devil a Daughter: Contemporary

-Gary Arnold of The Washington Post felt the film was poorly-made, writing that it "seems to have been scripted, directed and edited with extreme haste and negligence, as if the filmmakers had to keep one step ahead of process servers or the finance company."
-Critic Roger Ebert echoed a similar sentiment, writing that, "The screenplay has so many characters, and they're in so many different places, that the only way to keep them halfway straight is for them to be calling each other all the time.
+Gary Arnold of The Washington Post felt the film was poorly made, writing that it "seems to have been scripted, directed and edited with extreme haste and negligence, as if the filmmakers had to keep one step ahead of process servers or the finance company."
+Roger Ebert of the Chicago Sun-Times called it "the most over-directed exploitation movie I've seen in a long time – it attempts to squeeze in so many subplots and parallel bits of action that finally we're left scratching our heads and wondering who the characters are [...]
+The screenplay has so many characters, and they're in so many different places, that the only way to keep them halfway straight is for them to be calling each other all the time.
 There are even several scenes in which the phone rings and no one's at home.
 No one of this Earth, anyway."

-Tony Rayns of The Monthly Film Bulletin praised the "expert special effects" and "no-nonsense script," and commented that Christopher Lee played his role "with a gusto absent from his performances for many years."
-Leonard Maltin's home video guide gave the film 2.5 stars out of 4, saying it was "well made but lacks punch."
-Time Out called it "a good deal more interesting than the rest of the possession cycle, but still a disappointment."

 Retrospective

-In a 2020 review, Paul Farrell of Bloody Disgusting noted that, though its screenplay is convoluted, the film "works as a potent dive into the occult.
+In 1995, Leonard Maltin's home video guide gave the film two and half stars, saying it was "well made but lacks punch."
+In a 2020 review, Paul Farrell of Bloody Disgusting noted that although its screenplay is convoluted, the film "works as a potent dive into the occult.
 It feels as dangerous as it should, built on performances that resonate and visuals that stick in the mind's eye long after the credits complete their elegy."
 Filmink called it "a financial and creative disappointment, which killed off Hammer horror...
 Still, like all Hammer horrors, the movie has its fans and has probably proved lucrative over the long term."

-As of January 2025, To the Devil a Daughter holds a 45% approval rating on movie review aggregator website Rotten Tomatoes based on 11 reviews.
+George Watson of the British Film Institute's Screenonline wrote that although it was "released in 1976 to an indifferent response, it was nevertheless an interesting attempt to make a commercially successful film".
+He suggested that the "gory childbirth scene" foreshadowed the chestburster from Alien (1979), and added that "for the first time here is a Hammer film that feels comfortable with its contemporary setting and more extreme levels of sex and violence."
+However, he regarded making the entire film on location as having an adverse effect, as "the minutely controlled atmosphere of the earlier films is sacrificed, and the incongruous scenes set in Bavaria suggest that concessions were made in the name of international co-production."